voiceflow/alexa-runtime/README.md

 ### Anatomy of an interaction

-1. user says something to alexa, alexa uses natural language processing to transcribe user intent, then sends it via webhook (along with other metadata i.e. _userID_) to `alexa-runtime`
+1. user says something to Alexa, Alexa uses natural language processing to transcribe user intent, then sends it via webhook (along with other metadata i.e. _userID_) to `alexa-runtime`
 2. fetch user state (JSON format) from **end user session storage** based on a _userID_ identifier
 3. fetch project version data for initialization parameters from **Voiceflow API/Project File**
 4. fetch the current program (flow) that the user is on from **Voiceflow API/Project File**
 5. go through each block and update the user state
 6. save the final user state to **end user session storage**
-7. generate a response based on the final user state, send back to alexa
+7. generate a response based on the final user state, send back to Alexa
-8. alexa interprets response and speaks to user
+8. Alexa interprets response and speaks to user

-repeat all steps each time a user speaks to the alexa skill, to perform a conversation
+repeat all steps each time a user speaks to the Alexa skill, to perform a conversation

 # configurations